 At age 16, she has achieved her goal of playing every bit as well as her older sister once did.
 She also sings in an exquisite soprano at the same time.
 Piano is not her main interest in life, but she has persevered and applied the effort to achieve precisely what she wanted with it.

-More importantly, she has adopted the growth mindset for everything else she does.
-She carries that same determination and work ethic into all of her studies and activities, and she feels happy and enthusiastic about meeting the challenges in her life.
+More importantly, she has adopted the growth mindset for everything she does.
+She carries that same determination and work ethic into all of her studies and activities, and she is enthusiastic about meeting the challenges in her life.
 That’s as much as any parent could ever hope for with their kids.